What will the future hold for V.F. Corporation (NYSE:VFC) stock?

 Sponsored

-As well, it is important to consider VFC stock ratios such as price-to-sales, which is currently 0.97.VFC’s price to book ratio for the most recent quarter was 3.46, resulting in an 21.73 price to cash per share for the period.
+As well, it is important to consider VFC stock ratios such as price-to-sales, which is currently 0.99.

 How does V.F.
 Corporation (VFC) stock rate among analysts?
 Buy, sell, or hold?